Regulatory Environment

 Standards and Technical Regulations

-Saudi Arabia continues to move toward adherence to a single standard in technical regulations, which is often based on International Organization for Standardization (ISO) or International Electrotechnical Commission (IEC) standards, to the exclusion of other international standards, such as those developed by U.S. domiciled standards development organizations (SDOs).
-Saudi Arabia’s exclusion of these other international standards, which are often used by U.S. manufacturers, can create significant market access restrictions for industrial and consumer products exported from the United States.
+Saudi Arabia continues to move toward a single standard in technical regulations, which is often based on International Organization for Standardization (ISO), International Electrotechnical Commission (IEC) standards, and United Nations Economic Commission for Europe (UNECE) standards, to the exclusion of other international standards, such as those developed by U.S. domiciled standards development organizations (SDOs).
+Saudi Arabia has demonstrated an increasing preference for European standards versus standards often used by U.S. manufacturers, which can create significant market access restrictions for industrial and consumer products exported from the United States.

 Branding and Content